Cthulhu089/Exam/README.md

 Hint: All files that you should modify are in `./src`

 ### Test the addition
-Create all the necessary things to register a new jedi.
+Implement tests to make sure the last feature is not broken had you to refactor the app.

 ### Add an extra feature of your choice
 We want creative developers.
-Please take some time to add a feature that shows your value : how you think, how you master the react environment, how you handle complicated things
+Please take some time to add a feature which shows your value : how you think, how you master the react environment, how you handle complicated things

+=> are your tests telling you that the first feature still works?

 ## Getting started
 Launch the front-end server with: